airbnb/streamalert/docs/source/firehose.rst

 Configuration
 -------------

-When enabling the Kinesis Firehose module, a dedicated Delivery Stream is created per each log type.
+When enabling the Kinesis Firehose module, a dedicated Delivery Stream is created for each log type.

-For example, if the data_sources for a cluster named prod defined in ``conf/clusters/prod.json`` contains the following:
+For example, if the ``data_sources`` for a cluster named prod defined in ``conf/clusters/prod.json`` contains the following:

 .. code-block:: json